 What has been a dream for decades is now attainable.
 The Hinckley Public Library District has been a tenant in the Hinckley Community Building since it was built in 1926.
 The library occupies 2,850 square feet of basement space, complete with all the challenges of a nearly 100-year-old building.
-Persistent flooding causes an unsafe work environment and requires hours of cleanup.
-Staff and patrons with mobility issues are limited in their use of the small space with its uneven flooring and difficult elevator.
-The meeting spaces directly above the library produce incredible noise during community events such as karate and Zumba classes.

 In December 2020 the library received the donation of a 5,900 square foot building in the heart of downtown Hinckley.
 This single-story structure will solve our accessibility problems and allow us to rejuvenate a very visible piece of the community’s image.
-To turn the former Hinckley Medical Center into the new home of the library will require major renovation.
+Turning the former Hinckley Medical Center into the new home of the library will require major renovation.
 Your donations will go directly toward renovation costs on this new community-centered space.

 Charitable contributions made to public libraries are tax-deductible under section 170(c)(1) of the Internal Revenue Code.